tglenn28/SLO/README.md

 # SLO
 Semantic Lidar Odometry

-This is the Mobile Robotics Project for Ford 3: Ali Badredine, Austin Jeffries, and Tyler
+This is the Mobile Robotics Project for Ford 3: Ali Badredine, Austin Jeffries, and Tyler Glenn

 Our master branch is organized into three main folders.